scottbilas/p4nano/README.md

 	3. Making p4.net friendly to PowerShell is a big job.
 Too much rework was required.

-	4. Startup time of p4.net can be significant.
-Fine if running a batch job but not so fine if running lots of little scripts in tight loops.

 ### Q: Why Ms-PL?

 **A: It's the best for me**